Hands-On Fundraising

 • Contact

-You are here: Home / Annual Giving / Trade Secrets
+You are here: Home / Blog / Trade Secrets

 Trade Secrets

 You can read about it here and here.
-It concerns questions about how they spent the money raised for relief after hurricane Sandy.
-The Red Cross is reluctant to hand over information about their fundraising and spending, citing “trade secrets” in its fundraising.
+It concerns questions about how they spent the money raised for relief after Hurricane Sandy.
+The Red Cross is reluctant to hand over information about its fundraising and spending, citing “trade secrets” in its fundraising.

 Lots to chew on there, but one aspect struck me.